 Server Message Block or SMB is a protocol used for file sharing.
 It provides the Read and Write operations on network devices.
 This is widely used while a user is accessing a Linux-based Server.
 The latest version of this protocol is SMB2 which succeeds SMB 1.
 SMB 2 contains more fixes to vulnerabilities that SMB 1 was prone to.
-SMB 1 was vulnerable being a gateway to various modern ransomware and hence has been disabled by default by Microsoft starting with Windows 10 v1709.
+SMB 1 was vulnerable being a gateway to various modern ransomware and hence has been disabled by default by Microsoft in Windows 11/10.

 You may see the following error when you try to share: